Brewery Contreras

 History

-The brewery Contreras was founded in 1818.
+Brewery Contreras was founded in 1818.
 Many of the beers refer to its rich history.
-The four Valeir beers are named after the brewery's founder and the statue in Gavere's market square.
-That statue stands there in honour of a knight who fought during the Battle of Gavere in 1453.
+The four beers called 'Valeir' are named after the brewery's founder and after the statue on Gavere's market square.
+That statue was erected in honour of a knight who fought during the Battle of Gavere in 1453.
 There is also ‘Ode to the brewer’, a quadruple in homage to Willy Contreras.
 He was the brewery's previous owner.
 The saison ‘1818’ refers to its founding year.

 Tradition

-Contreras still brews traditionally in the 1952 brewing room using water from an 1818 well.
+Contreras still brews traditionally.
+It still uses the unchanged brewing room since 1952, using water from well, dug in 1818.
 The water from that well ensures the smooth taste of all beers.
 Contreras has been brewing ‘Tonneke’ for a hundred years.
 This is a traditional Belgian style of beer.
 Tonneke is recognised as a regional product.

 Passion

 After 200 years, the passion to brew delicious beers is as strong as ever.
 As a result, all beers are accessible and flavourful.
-Taste and enjoy.
+Cheers!

 1818